 USMLE is a national licensing exam that is administered in three parts or steps by the National Board of Medical Examiners (NBME).
 Step 1 is taken at the end of Year 2 and Step 2 usually is taken in Year 4.
 Complete information regarding these exams can be found at the USMLE website.
-Step 3 is taken during the intern year of residency.
+Step 3 is taken during residency.